What is parent-directed education?

 The strict, legal definition of homeschooling is the parent educating the child, or the child engaged in self-teaching.
 In a loose sense, it’s everything you do at home to raise a child, even if your child is in a classroom setting 180 days per year.
 What you teach at home may or may not support what is learned in the classroom.
 Parents directing their child’s education may homeschool for part of their child’s education or may engage an outside instructor, such as a neighbor, relative, professional private tutor, or a class at ZLO.

 How is this different from the parent partnership programs (PPP), that the public schools offer homeschoolers?

 The PPP’s enroll homeschoolers as public school students, and receive funds from the state as though the child were enrolled in in a classroom setting.
 Homeschoolers who choose to participate yield their homeschooling status while they participate and become enrolled students of the public school associated with their PPP.
-The PPP then, with some record-keeping and other requirements, agrees to share some of those state funds with the family, which can be spent on curricular materials such as textbooks, or sometimes on outside lessons, such as dance or piano lessons.
+The PPP then, with some record-keeping and other requirements, agrees to share some of those state funds with the family, which can be spent on curricular materials such as textbooks, or sometimes on outside lessons.

 ZLO offers fee-for-service classes at a price that is far more economical than one-to-one tutoring, with people who are knowledgeable in their field and/or have demonstrated experience teaching that subject matter.

 Do I need to fill out a Student Learning Plan (SLP)?